 “I also plan to encourage more women into the work at height industry.
 Building towers is not about muscle, it’s about experience, knowledge and training.
 Anything that gets more women trained and into the industry has to be a good thing.”

-PASMA's managing director, Peter Bennett, is delighted to welcome Gillian Rutter as the association’s new chair of Council: “Her lifelong involvement and understanding of the industry will be a tremendous asset to PASMA, as will her passion for serving the membership and advancing height safety.”
+PASMA's managing director, Peter Bennett, was delighted to welcome Gillian Rutter as the association’s new chair of Council: “Her lifelong involvement and understanding of the industry will be a tremendous asset to PASMA, as will her passion for serving the membership and advancing height safety.”